 ALL domestic tenants have the right to request energy efficiency improvements to their properties.
 This applies to domestic properties let under longer term assured and regulated tenancies.
 Landlords will be unable to refuse consent to a tenants request to make energy efficiency improvements.

 it will be unlawful to grant new leases of residential or commercial property with an EPC rating below an 'E'

 The regulation will expand to apply to ALL residential privately rented property which are required to have an EPC.

 this will be extended to include ALL existing commercial leases.

 Elmhurst provides MEES training for energy assessors, landlords and interested property professionals.
 To find out more click here.

 This legislation represents a huge opportunity for assessors as 20% of Non-Domestic Properties and 25% of Domestic propertie are likely to be non-compliant.
-This traiing course will prepare yourself and your clients for the implementation of the regulations.
+This training course will prepare you and your clients for the implementation of the regulations.

 Recent figures released by DCLG underline the scale of those who will be affected by MEES with 20%-25% of residential and commercial properties in England and Wales hitting or falling below the Minimum Energy Efficiency Standards.

 The government has also declared their wish to raise the standard further such that the minimum standard is likely to rise to a D rating by 2025 and a C rating by 2030.

 Landlords and their agents should act now by commissioning an up-to-date Energy Performance Certificate which will identify the current rating (which may have changed over time), and recommend opportunities for improvement.